Death from Above 1979: Outrage! Is Now (2017–2020)

-On June 6, 2017, the band announced an official name change back to the original "Death from Above".
-Although the band has said their social media handles will keep the "1979" suffix, all future music and shows from the duo will reportedly arrive under the new name.
-Grainger said in an interview that the band decided to not include the "1979" suffix on a tour promo for their tour with the Eagles of Death Metal in early 2016, "just to see what would happen" and the band received no legal issues because of it which led to them doing it again on their tour promo with Black Rebel Motorcycle Club and once again there were no legal repercussions.
-Sebastian has also said the making the album art for the band's single "Freeze Me" also was part of the decision, "The final straw was when I was making the art for our single 'Freeze Me'.
+On June 6, 2017, the band announced an official name change back to their original name Death from Above.
+Although their social media handles would keep the "1979" suffix, all future music and shows from the duo would reportedly arrive under the new name.
+Grainger explained in an interview that the band decided not to include the "1979" suffix on a tour promo for their tour with Eagles of Death Metal in early 2016, "just to see what would happen", and received no legal issues from it.
+This led to them doing it again on their tour promo with Black Rebel Motorcycle Club, again with no legal repercussions.
+Grainger also said the making of the album art for their single "Freeze Me" was also part of the decision: "The final straw was when I was making the art for our single 'Freeze Me'.
 I wanted to write the name out in ice, so I went on Amazon and ordered an ice cube tray in the alphabet.
 It came and there were no numbers.
 That was that."
 Along with the name change, the duo announced the new single, "Freeze Me."
 The song premiered on BBC Radio 1 before its release on June 7.

 Is 4 Lovers (2020–present)

 In December 2020, the band wiped their social media pages.
 A series of posts to their Instagram grid revealed the band's logo, followed by a teaser video confirming the band's name change back to Death from Above 1979.
 After months of teaser posts, the band confirmed a new album on February 3, 2021.
 The album, Is 4 Lovers, was released on March 26.
 The announcement coincided with the release of a new single, "One + One".

+On January 26, 2026, it was announced that the band would be opening for Billy Talent's tour of the 20th anniversary of their second studio album Billy Talent II, during their July tour date in Toronto, alongside Hollerado.

 Musical style

 Throughout its career, the band has been described as dance-punk, noise punk, and punk rock.
 Grainger has stated when the band first started his and Keeler's aim was "to be as straight ahead as possible," and "to be the AC/DC of hardcore."
-Rolling Stone claims "Death From Above embodied the DIY dance-punk aesthetic that lived in home recordings and grimy basement clubs" and that the band's early work "combined noisy hardcore, gritty synths and earnest screams".
+Rolling Stone stated in 2017 that the band "embodied the DIY dance-punk aesthetic that lived in home recordings and grimy basement clubs" and that the band's early work "combined noisy hardcore, gritty synths and earnest screams".